pjsilvestre/CS157A-21/docs/Project_Requirements.md

 ### Adding Pieces

 * Users will be able to add a piece of clothing to their collection through an on-screen prompt.
+* Users will be able to uplaod a picture of the clothing and enter text descriptions of the clothing, such as type, brand,
+color, size, material type, and gender.
 * The application will store this piece of clothing and all relevant information in the users wardrobe collection.

 ### Viewing the Closet